erlef/website/priv/posts/marketing/20240723023712_getting-to-know-adolfo-neto.md

 Adolfo Neto is an Associate Professor at the Federal University of Technology, Paraná, and the creator and co-host of the Elixir em Foco podcast, a podcast about Elixir and the BEAM in Portuguese.
 He is one of the chairs of the Education, Training, & Adoption Working Group of the Foundation, and a prominent mentor in the growing Elixir community in Brazil.
 Today we get to know him.

-#### How did you decide to learn programming, and what were your first steps on it?
+#### How did you decide to learn programming, and what were your first steps?

 I started learning programming as a teenager in the 80s.
 It all began when I visited a friend's house and saw their computer.
 After that, I told my father that I wanted a computer too.
 My computer came with the BASIC programming language, so I started learning that.
 Later, I learned some assembly language for that computer and when I entered college, I studied Pascal, C, and Lisp.